“Creative dance awakens the body, the brain, and the heart."

 Joy and Creativity

-Mapleton Creative Dance Center, owned by Amy Markgraf, was inspired by the holistic approach of her mentors and colleagues: Christine Ollerton, Kathie Debenham, Mary Anne Lee, Donna Gordon, and Anne Green Gilbert.
+Mapleton Dance Center, owned by Amy Markgraf, was inspired by the holistic approach of her mentors and colleagues: Christine Ollerton, Kathie Debenham, Mary Anne Lee, Donna Gordon, and Anne Green Gilbert.

-MCDC’s classes are designed around the Creative Dance process and Brain-Based Compatible Education, integrating movement with cognitive, social, and emotional growth.
+MDC’s classes are designed around the Creative Dance process and Brain-Based Compatible Education, integrating movement with cognitive, social, and emotional growth.
 These methods focus on engaging the whole child, promoting creativity, critical thinking, personal responsibility, choice, and self-expression.

 Meet Our Founder